 Think about the sort of lifestyle you’d like to maintain in retirement- how much do you need to afford it?

 Pensions matter because you can’t rely on ‘gold plated’ final salary schemes or State Pension

 Young people are very unlikely to be able to benefit from so called ‘gold-plated’ final salary schemes in the same way as previous generations have.
 The State Pension age seems to be continuously increasing, so who knows what it will be by the time we reach retirement, or if it will even still exist in its current format.

 The responsibility has been firmly shifted onto individuals to make adequate provisions for themselves.
 Regardless of whether or not this is fair, it is surely a good idea to start planning for retirement if you are in a position to do so.

-If this article has convinced you to take control of your pension click here to find out how to take the next steps.
+If this article has convinced you that pensions matter, find out how to take control and take the next steps.